aoloe/photoTweaker/README.md

 - enable an effect without having to restart the program.
 - clear the selection after rotating
 - let the user define an order of the effects in the toolbar
+- let the preferences dialog grow to fit its it content / vertically fill the screen.

 ## Further taks: